LordMcFly/Dragonglass-launcher/README.md

 # Final word
-If you use the .exe version, just make sure to always have the config.ini file in the same folder.
 For the AHK version, I tried to made the code user friendly with each main component separated in a different file and comments separating sections for easy editing.
 Feel free to use and modify this as you will and I hope it will prove useful to some of you!